techidaily/site-youtube-blog/source/_posts/approved-the-speedy-path-to-flawless-youtube-subtitling-and-cc-integration.md

  An interruption might occur with appearing of subtitles in accordance with video.
 Hence a lot precision is required while doing so.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Un9G2_OdSRI?si=vAcGbco8DuWt4ypP" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Uploading Caption or Transcript Files automatically

  To upload Caption or Transcript Files to YouTube Videos you first need to create a format on a text editor.
 For windows use Notepad and for Mac you may use TextEdit.
 Create a format of putting the number of subtitle first, time stamp and then text of the subtitle.
 For example